 Pets shouldn’t be locked up inside your rental property with no access to the outside world.
 They need walks, breaks and exposure to sunlight and new surrounds.
 Keeping them locked up in your apartment just isn’t fair to anyone.
 If you have a pet, it’s important to plan ahead and track down a rental property that allows pets.

 We’ve covered a few scenarios here.
-Some are minor, some are worst-case scenario.
+Some are minor, some are a worst-case scenario.
 Realistically, the chances of you being sued are slim, but your chances of being evicted are much stronger.
 Think about it – you’ll have broken the lease.
 If your landlord has banned pets completely, it’s likely there was a compelling reason for it.

 Having a safe and secure rental property is just the beginning of enjoying your home.
 You want to be able to relax and unwind without unnecessary stress.
 If you sneak in your pet, you’ll be on edge feeling the need to hide and shush them constantly.
 The novelty of having your cat or dog in the house will wear off very quickly from exhaustion and worry.